 According to Centers for Medicare and Medicaid Services (CMS), an NP or PA may supervise hyperbaric treatment.
 This rule is not specific to hyperbaric treatment; it applies to all hospital outpatient services.
 This is part of a hospital billing rule that requires direct physician supervision of hospital outpatient therapeutic services in order for a hospital to bill Medicare for those services.
 “Effective January 1, 2010 clinical psychologists, nurse practitioners, physician assistants, clinical nurse specialists, or certified nurse-midwives may provide direct supervision for hospital outpatient therapeutic services that they may perform themselves under state law and within their scope of practice and hospital-granted privileges (Ref: Federal Register/Vol. 74, No. 223/November 20, 2009/pg.
 60579).”
 Medicare pays the PA or NP 85% of the physician rate for the professional services.
 Hospital payment rates are unaffected by PA or NP supervision.
 Insurance payers other than Medicare Administrative Contractors (MACs) may have their own rules regarding reimbursement for services performed by non-physician providers.

-Two MACs (Novitas Solutions and First Coast Service Options) who are subsidiaries of the same company, currently have a requirement in their Local Coverage Determinations on Hyperbaric Oxygen Therapy (L35021, L36504) stating, “Limited license providers performing hyperbaric medicine services must have an unlimited licensed physician immediately available to render assistance if needed.”
+Two MACs (Novitas Solutions and First Coast Service Options) who are subsidiaries of the same company, had a requirement in their most recent Local Coverage Determinations on Hyperbaric Oxygen Therapy (L35021, L36504) stating, “Limited license providers performing hyperbaric medicine services must have an unlimited licensed physician immediately available to render assistance if needed.”
 CMS considers an NP or PA to be a limited license provider.

 Treatment of the hyperbaric patient must be within the scope of practice of the PA or NP.
 The scope of practice differs for PAs and NPs and it varies state by state.
 It is unlikely for any state to specify hyperbaric treatment in the scope of practice of either a PA or NP.